Gum Disease Causes And Treatment In A Nutshell

 gingivitis diagram periodontitis diagram

-In the advanced stage of gum disease, professional cleanings may not be enough, and treatments like guided tissue regeneration, tissue grafts, or bone grafting might be necessary to restore the health of your gums and teeth.
+In the advanced stage of disease, professional cleanings may not be enough, and treatments like guided tissue regeneration, tissue grafts, or bone grafting might be necessary to restore the health of your gums and teeth.
 Treating periodontal disease early is crucial to prevent loose teeth and focuses on removing plaque and promoting a healthy oral environment through consistent oral hygiene practices.

 Non-surgical treatments